ansible/ansible/rst/modules.rst

 ````````

 Templates a file out to a remote server.
 Call the :ref:`setup` module
 prior to usage if you are not running from a playbook.
+In addition to the options
+listed below, the arguments available to the `file` module can also be passed to the copy
+module.

 *src*: